aPersonIsHere/cosmo-x-game/README.md

 ## Installation

+1.)
 Download this repository to your local device by cloning it or some other method.
 You will want the folder titled "Cosmo X ...".

+a.) **IF the folder is already in .sb3 format**, then you are welcome to create a shortcut to the file itself and move it somewhere desirable or move the .sb3 file somewhere else.

-Compress the folder into ZIP format using a 3rd party software and then rename the extension ".zip" to ".sb3" For example: "cosmo-x.zip" to "cosmo-x.sb3".
+b.) **IF the folder is in .zip format**.
+All you need to do is rename the extension from ".zip" to ".sb3" For example: "cosmo-x.zip" to "cosmo-x.sb3".
+Then follow step a.

+c.) **IF the folder is NOT in .zip format and NOT in .sb3 format**, then ZIP the "Cosmo X..." folder using a 3rd-party software, then follow step b, then step a.

+2.)
+You are done!
+You may now open the file to play it using Scratch Offline Editor, Turbowarp, or another .sb3 file reading program.

 ## Usage